Trial Practice in the Age of Technology

 MSU Law Trustee Judge David W. McKeague, U.S. 6th Circuit Court of Appeals, takes you on an inside tour of what the Geoffrey Fieger Trial Practice Institute at the Law College offers its students.
 The following clips will guide you through innovative coursework and training techniques taught to students and the technologically-advanced setting that the Clif & Carolyn Haley Moot Courtroom provides.

-Graduates of the Geoffrey Fieger Trial Practice Institute have the most comprehensive training in electronic presentation than any other law school graduates.
-Jurors today expect and demand a visual and efficient presentation of facts and law in courtrooms and the Institute teaches students how to utilize courtroom technology to meet these expectations.
+Graduates of the Geoffrey Fieger Trial Practice Institute have more comprehensive training in electronic presentation than any other law school graduates.
+Jurors today expect a visual and efficient presentation of facts and law in courtrooms and the Institute teaches students how to utilize courtroom technology to meet these expectations.

-Students become familiar with and use the courtroom technology early in the program, enabling them to be as effective as possible as they launch their professional careers.
-Knowledge of courtroom technology - how and when to use it - also gives students a career advantage, enabling them to offer skills that might be desirable for a traditional law firm or the public sector.
+Students use the courtroom technology early in the program, enabling them to be as effective as possible as they launch their professional careers.
+Knowledge of courtroom technology also gives students a career advantage, enabling them to offer desirable skills to a traditional law firm or the public sector.

 The Clif and Carolyn Haley Moot Courtroom